malaybaku/VmmJekyllTest/pages/english/questions.md

 VMagicMirror might crash if you unplug the game controller during VMagicMirror is active.

 Please restart VMagicMirror to recover.
 If VMagicMirror repeats to crash, then please reboot PC.

+#### Face not rotate when using face tracking
+{: .doc-sec2 }

+This issue happens when VMagicMirror folder is put in the path which include multi-byte character.

+Please quit VMagicMirror, move the folder to another (multi-byte character free) folder, and retry.

+#### Select Transparent background, but get black background color
+{: .doc-sec2 }

+This issue happens by NVIDIA control panel setting.

+Quit VMagicMirror, and open NVIDIA control panel (right-click on desktop) to turn off:

+> `3D Setting` > `3D Setting Management` > `Anti-Aliasing FXAA`

+Then, restart VMagicMirror.